Science

 Impact

-Teachers use formative assessment each lesson to inform future learning and next steps, ensuring children are well supported and/or challenged where required.
-We have started to use end of unit summative assessments each half term to assess the children’s attainment and to identify where our children’s subject knowledge and working scientifically skill levels stand when compared to national, age related expectations.
+Teachers use a formative assessment each lesson to inform future learning and next steps, ensuring children are well supported and/or challenged where required.
+End of unit summative assessments are completed each half term to assess the children’s attainment and to identify where the children’s subject knowledge and working scientific skill levels stand when compared to national, age-related expectations.

 The science subject leader monitors the effectiveness and impact of teaching and learning in the classroom through regular book looks, lesson walks and through pupil discussions and surveys.